Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures: Abstract

 \section{Abstract}

-Using kinetic simulations and theory, we show that nonlinear electromagnetic waves can make even strongly underdense pair plasmas fully reflective.
-As the wave compresses and accelerates the plasma, weak reflection seeds a periodic train of density spikes that grow rapidly due to mass symmetry.
-This moving Bragg-like grating increases reflection and momentum transfer, enabling a transition to a regime where the relativistic plasma–vacuum interface sustains complete reflection.
-Finite temperature raises the full-reflection density threshold, yet the corresponding density can remain underdense.
+In contrast to relativistically induced transparency in electron--ion plasmas, where nonlinear electromagnetic waves render initially opaque plasmas transparent, we show using kinetic simulations that such waves can instead make initially transparent pair plasmas fully reflective.
+The difference is mass symmetry, which eliminates charge-separation electric fields.
+As the wave compresses the pair plasma, weak reflection seeds density spikes that form a moving Bragg-like grating.
+Enhanced reflection enables a transition to a regime where the plasma--vacuum interface sustains complete reflection.

 Fast Radio Bursts (FRBs) are extremely bright, brief flashes of radio waves observed across cosmological distances~\citep{Lorimer.Science.2007.FRB,Petroff.AAPR.2022.FRB,Lorimer.ASS.2024.Discovery}, whose origin remains a subject of active research.
 A key aspect of FRBs is understanding how intense electromagnetic waves strong enough to accelerate particles to relativistic speeds propagate through the surrounding plasma~\cite{Qu.RAS.2022.Transparency}.
-In many scenarios, the plasma consists of electrons and positrons rather than electrons and ions~\cite{Brambilla.TAJ.2018.Pulsar}, raising questions about the transparency of pair plasmas to high-amplitude waves~\cite{2021ApJ...922L...7B,2024MNRAS.529.2180L,Huang.PPCF.2021.Pair}.
+In many scenarios, the plasma consists of electrons and positrons rather than electrons and ions~\cite{Brambilla.TAJ.2018.Pulsar}, raising questions about the transparency of pair plasmas to high-amplitude waves~\cite{2021ApJ...922L...7B,2024MNRAS.529.2180L,Huang.PPCF.2021.Pair,Sobacchi.PhysRevResearch.2024}.

 There is a parallel between FRBs and laboratory systems driven by high-intensity lasers.
 Recent advances have enabled multi-petawatt laser facilities to produce pulses strong enough to drive relativistic laser–plasma interactions~\cite{Danson.HPLSE.2019.Worldwide,Cheriaux.AIP.2017.APOLLON,Yoon.Optica.2019.CoReLS,Doria.JI.2020.ELINP,Borneis.HPLSE.2021.ELIbeamlines}.
-This capability allows experiments to access physical regimes once thought exclusive to extreme astrophysical settings~\cite{Stark.PRL.2016.Emission,Chen.PoP.2023.Perspectives,Raymond.PRE.2018.Reconnection,Zhang.PoP.2020.Supercritical,Gonoskov.2022.RMP.Motion}.
+This allows experiments to access regimes once thought exclusive to extreme astrophysical settings~\cite{Stark.PRL.2016.Emission,Chen.PoP.2023.Perspectives,Raymond.PRE.2018.Reconnection,Zhang.PoP.2020.Supercritical,Gonoskov.2022.RMP.Motion}.
 However, laboratory plasmas consist of electrons and ions, whereas many FRB scenarios involve electrons and positrons.
-We show that this difference fundamentally alters wave propagation by changing plasma transparency, indicating that even basic aspects of FRB transmission cannot be reliably inferred from electron-ion systems.
+We show that this difference fundamentally alters wave propagation by changing plasma transparency, so even basic aspects of FRB transmission cannot be reliably inferred from electron-ion systems.